Tirtha-Dev/Tirtha-Dev/README.md

 ## 🚀 About Me

-- 🎓 3rd year BE-CSE student
+- 🎓 Final year BE-CSE student
 - 🎵 Creator of a **music remix website** that converts normal songs into remixable versions
 - 🏡 Aspiring **real estate entrepreneur** (goal: start a real estate business in 5 years)